-With the Premier League season now over, attention will shift to the summer transfer window and the business to be conducted.
+With Euro 2020 almost over and the new Premier League season just over a month away, attention will shift to the summer transfer window and the business to be conducted.

-Manchester United had a good season, finishing second in the Premier League and reaching the Europa League final (which they could yet win), but they will know that if they want to improve to the point in which they can catch Manchester City in England and genuinely compete in the Champions League, then investment is needed.
+Manchester United had a good season, finishing second in the Premier League and reaching the Europa League final, but they will know that if they want to improve to the point in which they can catch Manchester City in England and genuinely compete in the Champions League, then investment is needed.

-Specifically, investment is needed in three key positions: defensive midfield, right-wing and central defence.
-There was the issue of signing a striker, but the contract renewal of Edinson Cavani for another year should put that issue on the back burner for another year at least.
+Specifically, investment is needed in two key positions: defensive midfield and central defence.
+There was the issue of signing a striker, but the contract renewal of Edinson Cavani for another year should put that issue on the back burner for now.
+And while right-wing was a huge position of need, United have finally landed their dream signing in Jadon Sancho.

 But what about the other positions?
 We’ve come up with a list of dream, realistic and wildcard transfer options for Manchester United as they look to shine in summer 2021.